 Setting Up a Separate Blog Page

-Step 4: Now, locate the window in the editor screen for, “Page Attributes.”
+Now, locate the window in the editor screen for, “Page Attributes.”
 If you use a two-column layout, it will be on the right.
 If not, you may have to scroll down until you find it.

 NOTE: If the attributes window is not available, click on the screen options tab on the top right of your editor.
 Look for the checkbox next to, “Page Attributes” and check it if it’s empty.

-Step 6: Activate the “Discussion” window if it’s not already.
+Now, scroll up to the top of the page and activate the “Discussion” window if it’s not already.
 It is located in the screen options area.

-Step 7: Scroll down to the discussion window and make sure both boxes for comments and trackbacks are disabled.
+Scroll down to the discussion window and make sure both boxes for comments and trackbacks are disabled.
 This will prevent people from commenting on your homepage.
 A long line of comments may take away from the professional appearance you are trying to accomplish.

-Step 10: You may also want to disable comments and trackbacks on this page as well by following the previous instructions for discussions.
+You may also want to disable comments and trackbacks on this page as well by following the previous instructions for discussions.

-Step 15: Use the drop-down for the front to select the “Front” page you created at the beginning.
+Use the drop-down for the front to select the “Front” page you created at the beginning.

-Step 16: Now, use the drop-down list next to posts and select, “Blog.”
+Now, use the drop-down list next to posts and select, “Blog.”

 WordPress will automatically assign the front and blog posts accordingly.
 Now, you’ll have two completely separate and functional locations for the homepage and your posts.

 Any form of content can be added to the separate blog page.
 WordPress will put the posts after the material.
-For example, you can add a short blurb about the type of person you are or business you operate.
+For example, you can add a short blurb about the type of person you are or the business you operate.
 WordPress will put that material first and then begin listing the posts.

-Using a theme
+Using a Theme

 Some themes give you a fair amount of control when it comes to adding content and widgets.
 Others may come with specific layouts to create a specific look.
 To find out if your theme supports such features, you can use the customizer:

 Go to the appearance area of WordPress.
+To get there click on Appearance > Customize.

-Find the option for layout, front page or something similar.
+Find the option for layout, front page, or something similar.

 If your theme supports layout designs for pages, it should be listed in the customizer.
 However, the theme will still be able to use a separate place for your posts if it doesn’t have layout options.